Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Analysis of Judgment No. 16478 of 2024: Acquittal and Referral to the Second Degree Judge
+Analysis of Judgment No. 16478 of 2024: Acquittal and Remand to the Second-Instance Judge

-The judgment no. 16478 of April 3, 2024, issued by the Court of Cassation, represents an important reference point in the context of Italian criminal law, particularly regarding the regulation of acquittal judgments.
+Judgment No. 16478 of April 3, 2024, issued by the Court of Cassation, represents an important reference point in Italian criminal law, particularly regarding the regulation of acquittal judgments.
 In this article, we will explore the details of the judgment and its implications, aiming to make the content accessible to everyone.

-The Court examined a case in which the public prosecutor had filed a "per saltum" appeal against an acquittal judgment issued by the Court of Rome.
-In particular, the judgment clarified that the decision of acquittal, issued in a public hearing after the establishment of the parties, does not fall within the model of pre-trial judgment as provided by Article 469 of the Code of Criminal Procedure.
+The Court examined a case where the public prosecutor had filed a "per saltum" appeal against an acquittal judgment rendered by the Court of Rome.
+Specifically, the judgment clarified that an acquittal decision, issued in a public hearing after the parties had appeared, does not fall under the pre-trial judgment model as provided for by Article 469 of the Code of Criminal Procedure.

-"(PRE-TRIAL JUDGMENT) - Acquittal judgment issued in a public hearing after the establishment of the parties – Nature of pre-trial judgment – Exclusion – Annulment following the public prosecutor's "per saltum" appeal – Referral to the second degree judge.
-The acquittal judgment, issued in a public hearing after the establishment of the parties, cannot be traced back to the model referred to in Article 469 of the Code of Criminal Procedure and is appealable within the limits indicated by law, so that, in the case of annulment following the public prosecutor's "per saltum" appeal, the referral must be made before the second degree judge."
+"(PRE-TRIAL JUDGMENT) - Acquittal judgment rendered in public hearing after parties have appeared – Nature of pre-trial judgment – Exclusion – Annulment following the public prosecutor's "per saltum" appeal – Remand to the second-instance judge.
+An acquittal judgment, rendered in public hearing after the parties have appeared, cannot be attributed to the model provided for in Article 469 of the Code of Criminal Procedure and is appealable within the limits indicated by law.
+Therefore, in the case of annulment following the public prosecutor's "per saltum" appeal, the case must be remanded to the second-instance judge."

 Legal Implications

-This judgment emphasizes the distinction between different types of judgments in the criminal process.
-The Court stated that the acquittal in question cannot be considered a pre-trial judgment, which implies that the public prosecutor's appeal is legitimate and that there are no limitations on its exercise.
-In this sense, an important discussion arises regarding the possibility of appealing acquittal judgments, a complex issue that has sparked debate in doctrine and jurisprudence.
+This judgment highlights the distinction between different types of judgments in criminal proceedings.
+The Court affirmed that the acquittal in question cannot be considered a pre-trial judgment, which implies that the public prosecutor's appeal is legitimate and that there are no limitations on its exercise.
+In this regard, it opens an important discussion on the possibility of appealing acquittal judgments, a complex issue that has sparked debate among legal scholars and in case law.

 • Clarity on the nature of acquittal judgments.